RKelln/5-directions/public/writing/neural_nets.md

 <!-- .slide: class="zoomout" data-audio-src="../audio/neural_nets/61.ogg" data-background-image="../images/Abraham_the_autonomous_AI_artist.webp" -->
 Notes:
 There is no easy explanation for outputs based on millions of weighted connections.
 Models don't understand themselves either, and can't explain their reasoning to us.
 Being able to explain themselves to humans would require something much closer to general intelligence and at minimum an ability to understand its own thinking and the ability to communicate that so that a human could understand.
-Considering how poorly humans fair at both of those tasks you can see the scope of this challenge.
+Considering how poorly humans fair at both of these tasks you can see the scope of this challenge.
 However, I would say that part of the joy of making art is exactly tackling this problem - how to understand yourself and communicate it to others.
 Perhaps explainable AI is the process of making AI artists - making Gene Kogan's dream of the autonomous AI artist the future of explainability.

 <!-- .slide: data-audio-src="../audio/neural_nets/62.ogg" data-background-image="../images/feature_visualization.png" data-background-size="contain" data-background-color="white" -->